The Leica M11 Mirrorless Camera Review

 The User Experience

-This camera feels familiar and formidable, where it takes the years of muscle memory from my M6 and throws behind a monstrous new engine.
+This camera feels familiar and formidable, as it takes the years of muscle memory from my M6 and throws behind a monstrous new engine.
 The 20% reduction in weight on the black model significantly contributes to improved handling without changing the script.
 One of the core reasons you invest in a rangefinder is for that zero-lag experience in composing your images, and you get to do that with more ease and greater accuracy.
 On the other hand, the camera build feels dense and well-constructed.
 The meticulously placed groove feels like a natural home for your thumb.
 Buttons are easy to reach, and you can control your exposure through only the necessary dials.

 Photography purists will appreciate the dedication to minimalism.
 The menu system is straightforward to navigate, though there's much less to triage when you have no video features.
 The screen on the back has an improved pixel density to review your work better, and the touchscreen is very responsive.
-The experience of using this kind of camera is marrying an incredibly manual set of interactions with rich image quality.
+The experience of using this kind of camera marries an incredibly manual set of interactions with rich image quality.
 With no form of autofocus, this camera style is not for most people, not by a long shot.

 Leica M11 Sensor & Image Quality